 Quality of Life

 Forbes rates the Cleveland metropolitan area as one of the best places in the U.S. for business and careers.
-Unemployment is just 4.5%, job growth is positive, and the cost of living is 11% below the national average.
+Unemployment is down to 5.8%, job growth is positive, household incomes are growing, and the cost of living is 11% below the national average.

 Key Quality of Life Stats: